Struggling with credit card debt?

 1. Low credit score

-2. Too much existing debt
+2. Too much pre-existing debt

 3. Insufficient income

-Overcoming the challenge of a low credit score
+Overcoming a low credit score

-In general, you want the highest credit score possible when you apply for a mortgage.
-That will help you get a low interest rate, which saves you money over the life of your loan.
-At a minimum, you usually need a FICO score of 620 or higher to qualify for a traditional fixed-rate mortgage.
+In general, you want the highest credit score possible when applying for a mortgage.
+That will help you obtain a low interest rate and will save you money over the life of your loan.
+At a minimum, you usually need a FICO score of 620 to qualify for a traditional fixed-rate mortgage.
+However, if you are applying for an FHA loan, you can qualify with a much lower score as low as 580.
+Making a larger down payment can make a mortgage accessible even to someone with a 500 score.

 Addressing challenges with too much existing debt

+To qualify for a mortgage with most lenders you need a debt-to-income ratio of 41% or less with your new mortgage payments factored in.
 This means that existing debts like auto loans, credit cards, and student loans can prevent you from getting approved.
 It’s a good idea to check your DTI before you apply for a mortgage to make sure you won’t get rejected because of too much debt.

 Get a free consultation to discuss credit-safe options to reduce credit card debt, so it’s easier to qualify for a mortgage.